tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

 1. **Exclusion of recent data**.
 If recent information is important to how the feature is computed and ultimately model performance, it may be critical to have fresh data.
 2. **Train-prediction inconsistency.** If the model was trained with features computed at the time of event but uses stale features at the time of prediction, this can lead to worse model performance.
 Ensuring train-prediction consistency is a nuanced point and will be explored more in-depth in the next post.

 Another consideration is how much repetitive computation will be performed during each batch.
-For example, if my feature is computed on data from the past three months, re-running a batch job to compute that feature every night can be wasteful.
+For example, if my feature is computed on data from the past three months, re-running a batch job to compute that feature every night can be wasteful [22].
 In such a scenario, a stateful, long-running streaming job can actually lower costs.

 <div class="row mt-3">